 When you get back to basics, food is really simple.
 Real food comes from nature, and either comes from a plant or an animal, that’s it.
 Real food, the good stuff you should be eating, doesn’t come from a factory, a box, or a chemical experiment.
 If all of the grocery stores disappeared tomorrow, we would still be able to find real food because it is available to us in nature.
 So in order to compare “good” fats to “bad” fats, the best place to start is by looking at real food.

-Real food fats include whole foods like nuts, seeds, olives, avocado, eggs, dairy, seafood and animal fats.
+Real food fats include whole foods like nuts, seeds, olives, avocados, eggs, dairy, seafood, and animal fats.
 These are 1-ingredient foods that are present in nature that cultures have been using for thousands of years.
 They are whole foods in their whole format that contain fats and nutrients that are essential to our body.
 Mother nature is no fool, she didn’t put the egg yolk with the egg white to have you throw it out, she put it there because it is all good for you.

 On the contrary, man-made fats are the types of fats that are not present in nature, and without industrial processing and chemical reactions would be impossible to re-create.
 Man-made fats include vegetable oils and trans fats that are anything but natural.
 These types of fats can only be manufactured in factories with chemical processes, and if the grocery stores went away tomorrow you wouldn’t be able to find these types of fats.
 I hate to use labels, but if I must use the term, man-made fats are the “bad” fats, not the stuff Mother Nature gave to us.

 Now that we’ve distinguished the fundamental difference between natural fats and man-made fats, I want to say this loud and clear:

 Any whole food that contains fat that comes from Mother Nature is good for you.
 End of discussion.

 Avocado – yes, eat the whole thing.